 On first use of the grill, it should be heated for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
-A non-toxic smoke may occur when using for the first time; open any windows and turn on mechanical ventilators to help remove the smoke.
+A non-toxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke.

-Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed.
+Although the grill does heat up quickly, a few minutes preheat is recommended.